 Network diagrams let you illustrate webs of people, companies and other entities involved in an investigation in a visual diagram of actors and connections.
 It utilizes the same types of nodes and connections as the rest of Aleph and runs both within the Aleph interface and on your desktop computer.

-It is important to note that all entities and relationships that you add to your diagram will be automatically added to the personal dataset in which the diagram is contained.
+It is important to note that all entities and relationships that you add to your diagram will be automatically added to the investigation in which the diagram is contained.

-Network diagrams can be created within any Personal Dataset you have access to in Aleph.
-To get started, click the "Network diagrams" button on any Personal Dataset page, and then the "New diagram" button.
+Network diagrams can be created within any investigation you have access to in Aleph.
+To get started, click the "Network diagrams" button in the sidebar on any investigation page, and then the "New diagram" button.

 You will now be able to map people, companies, and the relationships between them, which will be saved within your Aleph account, and only be visible to you and whomever you choose to share the diagram with.